Signs of Heart Failure in Women: What You Need to Know

 • Shortness of breath

-If you begin experiencing any of the symptoms listed above, check in with your primary care provider.
-They can determine the underlying cause of your symptoms and refer you to a cardiology heart failure specialist, if needed.
+If you experience these symptoms, it’s essential to see a healthcare provider.
+They can help identify the underlying cause and refer you to a cardiology heart failure specialist if needed.

 Vikram Raje, DO, FACC, FSCAI, is the current director of Georgia Heart Institute’s Heart Failure Treatment & Recovery Center.